aboutcode-org/aboutcode-toolkit/docs/UsingAboutCodetoDocumentYourSoftwareAssets.md

 ## <a name="RungentoGenerateAboutCodeToolkitFiles">Run gen to Generate AboutCode Toolkit Files</a>

-When your software inventory is ready, you can save it as a .csv file, and use it as input to run gen to generate your AboutCode Toolkit files.
+When your software inventory is ready, you can save it as a .csv or .json file, and use it as input to run gen to generate your AboutCode Toolkit files.
 The official gen parameters are defined here:

 * [https://github.com/nexB/aboutcode-toolkit/blob/develop/REFERENCE.rst](https://github.com/nexB/aboutcode-toolkit/blob/develop/REFERENCE.rst)